The Cherokees Survive and Thrive

 The museum at the coordinates is open all year and fully accessible.
 However, a visit during warmer months is highly recommended, so you can visit the nearby interpretive village.
 The unpaved trail there may present difficulties for some people with mobility issues.

-Repeated British attacks years before the American Revolution, and American ones during the Revolutionary War detailed in our Cherokee Tour, failed to eliminate the Cherokees.
+Repeated British attacks years before the American Revolution, and American ones during the Revolutionary War detailed in our Cherokee Campaigns Tour, failed to eliminate the Cherokees.
 Some rebuilt their towns, and others moved further west and south.
-The faction led by Dragging Canoe, mentioned at the tour locations, continued its fight for nearly 20 years after 1776 from what became Tennessee.
+A faction led by Dragging Canoe continued its fight for nearly 20 years after 1776 from what became Tennessee.

 By the 1820s, most Cherokees had adopted European-American lifestyles.
 But gold was found on their lands in northern Georgia, and whites demanded access.
 After repeated border violations by illegal gold-seekers and a long legal fight, the Cherokees were forcibly moved west using the U.S. Army, in defiance of a Supreme Court ruling in their favor.
 First people were rounded up into detention camps, and then they were marched off on what now is called “The Trail of Tears” to modern-day Oklahoma.
 Between 5,000 and 9,000 people died, but the nation rebuilt itself there.

 During the roundup, some people escaped into the mountains or were simply never found.
 Eventually they won legal recognition of their right to stay, and became the Eastern Band of the Cherokee.
 A sovereign nation, the Eastern Band now owns what is known as the Qualla Boundary (reservation), 57,000 acres centered on its capital of Cherokee, N.C.

 Two cultural treasures offered by the Eastern Band bring our Cherokee Campaigns Tour to a fitting close: